codahale/soy-clj/README.md

 Google Closure templates are compiled to actual bytecode, making them incredibly fast.
 Rendering a list of 1000 elements, for example, takes ~450µs on a laptop.
 A simple template with a single variable takes ~5µs.
+To reproduce this, run any of the [criterium](https://github.com/hugoduncan/criterium) benchmarks in `soy-clj/bench-test` or run `lein bench` on the command line.

 `soy-clj` uses `core.cache` to cache compiled templates.
 By default it retains the 32 most-used templates in memory, which makes for fast rendering in